-If you are interested in change on a larger scale, the art of acting and the actor’s body will be decisive.
-The unknown, obvious, impossible body of the actor.
-The degree programme is Finland’s only Swedish-language university-level programme in the performing arts.
-The programme supports the student’s discovery of an independent artistry, thereby providing inspiration and cultural impulses for the theatre field in Finland.
-The degree programme collaborates with the other programmes of the Theatre Academy and with other academies of Uniarts Helsinki, and it is an active participant of a local, Nordic and international network.
+Our degree programme is Finland’s only Swedish-language university-level programme in performing arts.
+We support our students’ discovery of independent artist identities.
+At the same time, we influence and inspire the entire Swedish-speaking theatre field in Finland.
+The programme collaborates with other degree programmes of the Theatre Academy and with other academies of Uniarts Helsinki.
+We are also an active participant in local, Nordic and international networks.

 About the studies

-The pedagogical philosophy of the degree programme is based on curiosity and commitment.
-The basic principle is that the learning process of each individual is dynamic, that it takes place in interaction with others, and that the programme’s disciplines are uniquely integrated by each student.
-The interaction between students and pedagogues is based on questioning existing power relations and institutional structures.
-The degree programme’s credo is that knowledge does not precede the pedagogical process – it is the result of the process.
+We base our pedagogical philosophy on play, curiosity and joy.
+The basic principle is that the learning process of each individual is dynamic and that it takes place in interaction with others.
+Each student combines the programme’s disciplines in a unique way in their studies.
+Students and teachers acknowledge the power relations that exist between them when they interact.
+Our philosophy is that knowledge does not precede the pedagogical process – it is the result of the process.

-The degree programme has a responsibility to develop and inspire the field of Swedish-language performing arts in Finland, which means that its duty is not merely confined to the training of actors.
-That is why the degree programme actively engages in Nordic and international contexts.
-All students have the chance to go on an exchange or complete a traineeship abroad as part of their studies.
+The degree programme has the responsibility to develop and inspire the field of Swedish-language performing arts in Finland, which means that its duties go beyond the training of actors.
+The degree programme thus actively engages in Nordic and international exchange and collaboration.
+For example, all students have the chance to go on an exchange or complete a traineeship abroad as part of their studies.

 Bachelor’s and master’s studies

-Studies are full-time and follow a predetermined curriculum and schedule.
+The studies are full-time and follow an established curriculum and schedule.
 Most of the bachelor-level courses are mandatory, while master’s studies give the student more freedom of choice.
-Students go to classes mostly with their own year group, but some courses are organised together with other year groups and degree programmes.
-Instruction usually takes place in groups, but one-to-one lessons also occur.
+Students go to classes mostly with a group from their own year, but some courses are organised together with groups from other years and degree programmes.
+Instruction usually takes place in groups, but there are also one-to-one lessons.

-Teaching consists of the following study modules: acting; movement, sound and music; context; core studies; elective studies; advanced studies; and a thesis project.
-The teaching content is permeated by actively decolonising all study modules.
+The programme consists of the following modules: acting (major subject); movement, sound and music; context; core studies; elective studies; advanced studies; and a thesis project.
 The primary language of the degree and instruction is Swedish, but some of the courses are taught in English.
-Elective courses can be completed in Finnish, too.
+Elective courses are also offered in Finnish.

 Our teachers are experienced experts in their respective fields.
-In addition to our permanent staff, we also have Finnish and international teachers, artists and other experts visiting the programme on a regular basis.
+In addition to our permanent staff, we also have Finnish and international teachers, artists and other professionals visiting the programme on a regular basis.